Gkemhcs/gh-actions-cloud-deploy-project/README.md

 git push origin main

 ```
-## successfully completed the deployment part .to experience this use kubectl get svc to get the service of type loadbalancer named frontend-lb-test in test cluster and frontend-lb-prod in prod cluster  .also again change some code in server.py located in app  folder   and commit you code to see changes to the ui in both services
+### successfully completed the deployment part ,to experience this use ***kubectl get svc*** to get the service of type loadbalancer named frontend-lb-test in test cluster and frontend-lb-prod in prod cluster ,then again change some code in server.py located in app  folder   and commit the code to see changes to the ui in both services test,prod